biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2022/paper.md

 1. Help authors gain a track record and citations as they automatically get included in EuropePMID and google citations [@citesAsRecommendedReading:preprints].
 Support for PMID may come in the future as JOSS is working on that, see this [tracker](https://github.com/openjournals/joss/issues/153).
 1. Help organisers of biohackathons and codefests justify their work and budget

-In this Elixir biohackathon 2022 over 200 people contributed to 40 working groups and we expect to capture much of that effort in BioHackrXiv publications.
+In this ELIXIR BioHackathon Europe 2022 over 200 people contributed to 40 working groups and we expect to capture much of that effort in BioHackrXiv publications.
 Having no peer review for BioHackrXiv publications lowers the barrier to entry and, even though, papers may not be perfect in terms of language or grammar, we find the information content to be high and the quality to reflect the work people are executing in their projects.
 For a list of publications ordered by biohackathon, see [this](http://preview.biohackrxiv.org/list).

 We received many positive comments on the usefulness of BioHackrXiv and a commitment to include more biohackathons.
 Our workflow supports handing out accounts to biohackathon organisers, so they themselves can handle the 'editor' curation of papers coming in from their event.

-BioHackrXiv itself also participated as group 4 in the Elixir Biohackathon 2022 and this resulted in the work presented in this paper.
+BioHackrXiv itself also participated as group 4 in the ELIXIR BioHackathon Europe 2022 and this resulted in the work presented in this paper.
 Apart from fixing bugs and improving functionality, such as LaTeX table support and adding CiTO terms, we explored the APIs of OpenCitations, EuropePMC, Zenodo and OSF.

 OpenCitations present a RDF graph of papers that get cited by other papers.
 This is a very useful resource because it allows back tracing the graph to relevant papers.
 We will embed OpenCitations in a web UI for authors, working groups to explore publications that references their publication.